 Here is a list of the activities that take the children outside the classroom this term

-- PE will be every Thursday afternoon.
-Please remember to bring your PE kit on a Monday so it is always to hand - and always have a bottle of water in class.
+- PE will be every Tuesday and Thursday afternoon.
+Please remember to bring your PE kit on a Monday so it is always to hand – and always have a bottle of water in class.

-- Educational visit to Kentwell Hall
+- Educational visit to West Stow Anglo-Saxon Village

 - Visits to the Wild Wood